CodaBool/market-mongo/README.md

 - Give the lambda more memory in serverless.yml

 ### redux-persist failed to create sync storage. falling back to noop storage.
-- use-shopping-cart is working on this issue as top priority
+- use-shopping-cart is working on this issue
-- Mean time ignore or comment out the login node_modules/use-shopping-cart/dis/react.js line 3030

 ### Callback or Authentication issues
 - The app uses a fork of next-auth